theotchlx/A-SABR/README.md

 **For operators:** built in Rust, the framework aims to reach the new recommendations regarding the use of memory-safe languages for future space missions.
 A-SABR uses polymorphism for composition and enforces the best performance whenever possible (by templating) and dynamic modularity if necessary (with dynamic dispatch), to compose its routing algorithms.
-Either directly compiled with the wanted component, or used as an inspiration for derive the future routing algorithm, A-SABR aims to accelerate the adoption of SABR in future operational activities.
+Either directly compiled with the wanted component, or used as an inspiration to derive the future routing algorithm, A-SABR aims to accelerate the adoption of SABR in future operational activities.

 **Built for flexibility and extensibility:** A-SABR is designed to exchange and add easily the building blocks of a routing algorithm.
-In some cases, variability can be desirable at runtime, in this case, multiple building blocks variations of the same type can be used simultaneously.
+In some cases, variability can be desirable at runtime, in this case, multiple building block variations of the same type can be used simultaneously.
 For example, the earliest-transmission opportunity feature of SABR is applicable to the first hops, while the queue-delay feature takes over for the other hops.